slavkoss/fwphp/readme.md

-## Db_allsites.php is based on SOLID and Clean Code programming principles
+### Db_allsites.php is based on SOLID and Clean Code programming principles
-Basically Db_allsites.php read (rr , report) works like this (it could be refined according to the code in      ) .
+Basically Db_allsites.php read (rr , report) works like the code in  :
 /awww/www/clean_architecture.md.
-I did it for module adrs - it is version 10, for other later.
+I did it in version 10 Jan.
+2023.